pypa/packaging.python.org/source/technical.rst

   FIXME

   - how to deploy python apps to servers in the real world?
-  - mention pip/virtualenv support in the various CFM systems (puppet etc..)
-  - link to the various projects that try to offer solutions (e.g. PEX)
-  - mention the "home-grown" solutions that many people use: fabric, copying venvs around
   - cover the need for repeatability: http://www.pip-installer.org/en/latest/cookbook.html#ensuring-repeatability
+  - various strategies:
+    - pip/virtualenv support in the various CFM systems (puppet/chef/salt)
+    - convert packages or whole virtualenvs to OS packages and use OS tools
+    - py2exe/py2app/PEX approach
+    - "home-grown" solutions using fabric/ssh that reinstall or copy venv archives around